Guide to Admission & Practice

 He goes on to address the other cause for the low admission rate, and one that seems to affect a greater number of applicants each Testing Cycle - an inability to pass muster with the FBI.
 The most common cause is an applicant's failure to make "full disclosure" on their application to the Court.
 In past years, several persons who passed the exam were denied bar admission due to various "undisclosed matters" uncovered during the FBI vetting process.

 Michael Stuart has been working with IRS enrolled agents and CPAs engaged in federal tax practice since 2006.
 In this little book, he explains straight-forwardly what is required of tax accounting professionals if they wish to obtain a minimum 70% passing grade in each of the four tested subjects found in the U.S. Tax Court Nonattorney Examination - administered once every other year in Washington DC.
 His book is a "must read" for anyone who is about to take the test as well as for anyone who has taken it and failed.
 It is also a book for those who have passed but who have not yet engaged in Tax Court litigation for lack of know-how.

 About the Author

 Michael Stuart is the IRS Approved CE Provider at the Tax Law Institute.
-Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is authorized to teach IRS-approved continuing professional education courses to federally-authorized tax practitioners.
+Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is charged to teach IRS approved continuing professional education courses to federally authorized tax practitioners.
 He is a specialist in U.S. Tax Court litigation.
 His strategic approach has been applied successfully at trial and in other proceedings by bar-admitted FATPs in U.S. Tax Courts throughout the national jurisdiction.
-As an educator, he works closely with various tax professionals and judicial advisers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, critisim and support.
+As an educator, he works closely with various tax professionals and judicial advisers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, criticism and support.
 But the greatest contributions come from the bar applicants themselves.